rancher/rancher.github.io/rancher/v1.6/en/rancher-services/storage-service/rancher-ebs/index.md

 In order to encrypt a volume, you will need to specify in the driver options that you want it encrypted as well as provide the ID of the key for the encryption and the availability zone where the key is located in.

-The containers for the service will automatically be scheduled onto hosts in the same availability zone that is specified in the volume.
+The containers for any service using the EBS volume will automatically be scheduled onto the same host as where the EBS volume is attached to.

 ```yaml
 version: '2'